fanzhenxuan/RoboSPA/README.md

 # RoboSPA

-This repository contains task environment code and the corresponding collected demonstration data for RoboSPA.
+This repository contains the task environment code and corresponding collected demonstration data for selected RoboSPA tasks.

-**We only include the 10 tasks shown in the main figure of the paper.**

 ## Repository Structure